Blosc/c-blosc2/ROADMAP.rst

 New features
 ------------

-Right now (May 2021), the next features are already implemented (although they may require some refactoring or more tests):
+Right now, the next features are already implemented (although they may require some refactoring or more tests):

 * **64-bit containers:** the first-class container in C-Blosc2 is the `super-chunk` or, for brevity, `schunk`, that is made by smaller chunks which are essentially C-Blosc1 32-bit containers.
 The super-chunk can be backed or not by another container which is called a `frame` (see later).